 In 1974, when Drake was 26 years old, he was found dead in his bedroom from an overdose of antidepressants.
 It remains unclear whether his death was a suicide.

 After his death, loyal fans made pilgrimages to Drake’s family home in Tanworth-in-Arden, England.
 His parents welcomed these fans into their home and allowed them to make recordings of Drake’s music.
 These recordings were passed around from tape-to-tape recordings, beginning a posthumous discovery of Drake’s music.

 When Boyd eventually sold his stake in Island Records, he did so with the parting condition that Drake’s three albums would never go out of print.
-For Boyd, it isn’t surprising that Nick Drake’s music has been become revered — only surprising, and sad, that Drake didn’t receive acclaim within his own lifetime.
+For Boyd, it isn’t surprising that Nick Drake’s music has become revered — only surprising, and sad, that Drake didn’t receive acclaim within his own lifetime.

 One side effect of Drake’s music not having gained popularity in its own time, however, is that the music is somewhat culturally unanchored.
 It doesn’t evoke the spirit of the 1960s.
 It just exists.
-Which is also how it ultimately ended up in car commercial in 1999.
+Which is also how it ultimately ended up in a car commercial in 1999.